APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 vendor.
 However, this option was rejected due to the lack of control over the process and potential security risks associated with sharing confidential company information with external parties.

 ***
+### 4.20 Approvals
+The approval of the project should be obtained from the main stakeholder, Ms. Devilyn C. Ligligen, who is the owner of the business.